 What do the indicators mean on a SMETS 2 Comms Hub?

 On the front of a comms hub there are a series of LED indicators showing the functional status of the metering system.
-Each LED has a legend as shown below:

-CSP Region - Central & South
+CSP Region - North Only

 - SW - Software